semgrep/semgrep-docs/docs/semgrep-code/findings.md

 ![Screenshot of security badge](/img/findings-security-badge.png#md-width)
 :::

-### Display findings reported in a specific timeframe
+### Display findings reported in a specific time frame

 By default, the **Findings** page displays your results from all time.
-To display findings reported during a specific timeframe, click the <i class="fa-solid fa-calendar-days"></i> **All time** button and select the preferred period.
+To display findings reported during a specific time frame, click the <i class="fa-solid fa-calendar-days"></i> **All time** button and select the preferred period.
 The following options are available:

   - All time
   - Last 1 year